benjaminheng/knowledge-base/content/steam-link.md

 buttons.
 I'm waiting for a tablet mount to be delivered, at which point I'll likely switch to using my controller connected to the PC (host device).

-Input lag is noticeable depending on the game.
+Input lag may be noticeable depending on the game.
 I estimate it to be about 30ms.
 Fast-paced games like first-person shooters are not ideal, though doable.
 Frame accurate games like Tetris or fighting games are out of the question.
 However there are lots of games that are perfectly playable.

 [Moonlight](https://moonlight-stream.org/) is another app for streaming games.
 It's an open-source implementation of Nvidia's GameStream technology, the same